-Web browsing can be a game of functionality and convenience, largely thanks to browser extensions.
-These software components, designed to customize and enhance your online experience, have become universal.
+Thanks to browser extensions, web browsing can be a game of functionality and convenience.
+These software components are designed to customize and enhance your online experience and have become universal.
 They block ads, manage downloads, check grammar, and much more.

-Browser extensions are generally safe, but there can be cybersecurity threats associated with them.
-We’ll guide you through the safe use of browser extensions and provide practical advice to ensure your online browsing remains secure and convenient.
+Browser extensions are generally safe, but they can be associated with cybersecurity threats.
+We’ll guide you through the safe use of browser extensions and provide practical advice to ensure your online browsing remains secure and convenient, including using antivirus software that enables safe browsing.

 Are browser extensions safe?